1. The Permit holder shall, at all times, remain an accredited or

 (b) no plants may intentionally be grown in the area unless the

-i. the GMOs and non-GM cassava planted in accordance with the
+i. the GMOs and non-GM maize planted in accordance with the

 conditions of this permit; or

-ii. listed as post-harvest crops permitted for the GM cassava field
+ii. listed as post-harvest crops permitted for the GM maize field

 trial site by the Agency; or